Peripheral Arterial Disease – PAD

 When conservative treatment fails or more advanced treatments are required then surgical intervention is pursued.
 The goal of surgery is to improve arterial blood flow, heal any wounds that may be present, and prevent lower extremity amputation.
 The vascular specialist determines the surgical treatment.

-Surgical treatment for peripheral arterial disease includes:
+Surgical treatment for Peripheral Arterial Disease – PAD includes:

 - Endovascular procedures including balloon angioplasty, stenting, and removal of arterial plaque